-The first thing you need to determine before cleaning and polishing any brass object is whether the item you wish to clean is, indeed, brass.
+The first thing you need to determine before polishing and cleaning brass is whether the item you wish to clean is, indeed, brass.
 Though it may look like solid brass, it may in fact be brass-plated steel, zinc, or cast iron.
 The easiest way to check is by placing a small magnet on the piece you’re not sure about.
 Magnets will not stick to solid brass, so if the magnet sticks, the piece is brass-plated.
 Plated items can be cleaned with hot soapy water, but rubbing or polishing them too aggressively can remove the brass plating, so proceed with caution.

 There are numerous ways to clean solid brass.
 Your approach should depending on the level of dust, dirt, or tarnish that has built up.
 Here are a few tips and techniques: